-AC and DC disconnects are essential components necessary for placing a solar panel system on your roof and connecting it to your home.
+AC and DC disconnects are essential components for any residential solar panel system.

-An AC disconnect separates the inverter from the electrical grid.
+An AC (alternating current) disconnect separates the inverter from the electrical grid.
 In a solar PV system it’s usually mounted to the wall between the inverter and utility meter, and can be a standalone switch or a breaker on a service panel.
-DC disconnects are switches that can interrupt the flow of DC (direct current).
+DC (direct current) disconnects are switches that can interrupt the flow of DC.

 Installing AC and DC disconnects properly will ensure that your customer’s home is safe while also allowing incoming power to be quickly shut off if necessary.

-The majority of building codes across the United States require these disconnect switches to be in place.
-This makes it important to understand how AC and DC disconnects work.
+The majority of building codes across the United States require these disconnect switches, making it important to understand how AC and DC disconnects work.

 The primary purpose of these disconnect switches is so that you can shut off the incoming flow of power from your solar panels.
 Here is what a typical solar panel system looks like and where to find the disconnects: